henrymcdaniel/csstosvg/README.md

 csstosvg
 ========

-Easily add shadows to SVG elements using CSS syntax.
+Easily add shadows to SVG elements using standard CSS box-shadow syntax.
 Works by itself or with libraries such as D3, jQuery, Zepto.

-Syntax:
-inset? && <offset-x> <offset-y> <blur-radius>? <spread-radius>? <color>?

 Example CSS strings you can pass to csstosvg: